asifhg/CGold/docs/tutorials/variables/regular.rst

   :emphasize-lines: 3,12

-You can see that the regular CMake variable ``abc`` is created from scratch each time
+You can see that the regular CMake variable ``abc`` is created from scratch for each run.

 .. literalinclude:: /examples/usage-of-variables/cache-vs-regular/configure.log
   :language: none
   :emphasize-lines: 4,6,13,15

-And the cache variable ``xyz`` is created only once and reused on second run
+And the cache variable ``xyz`` is created only once and reused in the second run:

 .. literalinclude:: /examples/usage-of-variables/cache-vs-regular/configure.log
   :language: none